DesignSuite/software/README.md

 </pre>
 Note: dot (.) after --install-dir denotes `Current directory`.

-Since the script installs all the runtime into a single 'dotnetcore' directory, you can uninstall by simply deleting the folder.
+Since the script installs all the runtime into a single directory, you can uninstall by simply deleting the folder.

 [Learn More](https://dreamstudio.com/dreamstudio/creative/#suite) about the leading free creative tools for students, educators, business and government.